axelw/gun/README.md

 gun
 ===

-Show file not committed to git
+Show files not committed to git